rixiobarrios/react-component-lifecycle/cheatsheet.md

 set state in render - render should only react to changes in state or props, not create those changes.

-## `componentWillReceiveProps(newProps)`
+## `static getDerivedStateFromProps(props, state)`

-This method is called any time your component receives new props.
-It is _not_ called with the initial props when your component initially mounts.
-If you need to change the state of your component based on changes in the props, this is where you do it.
-In a simple app, you generally won't need `componentWillReceiveProps`.
+This method is invoked right before calling the render method, both on the initial mount and on subsequent updates.
+If used, it should return an object to update the state, or null to update nothing.
+This method exists for **rare use cases** where the state depends on changes in props over time.
+In almost all cases, you should use `componentDidUpdate` instead.

 ## `shouldComponentUpdate`, `componentWillUpdate`, `componentDidUpdate`